A lifelong GAD conquerer, Em talks to her therapist daily to manage her anxiety and live her best life.

 One of the greatest factors I've found in keeping my anxiety under control is to eat enough, eat well and stay hydrated.

-I have two glass carafes I grabbed from Target that I fill up with tap water before bed each night so that as soon as I wake up I have cold water to start sipping on.
+- Keep cold water close.
+Working from home, it's not hard for me to fill up my cup but keeping two glass carafes of water in my fridge makes it easy to reach for cold water.
 If I'm feeling extra fancy, I'll throw in a sliced up lime or cucumbers.
-When I feel like I'm taking care of my health that gives me confidence.
+When I feel like I'm taking care of my health that gives me confidence!

 Get Enough Sleep

 This one should be obvious but for anxious people like you and I, getting enough sleep can be a battle and we're not alone.
 According to the Anxiety and Depression Association of America, over 60 million Americans deal with disorders that affect their sleep habits.
 Besides staying up to worry or waking up in the middle of the night and not being able to fall back asleep because I'm worrying about life, I also tend to "wake up" more towards evening and end up bingeing all of my chores and errands at the end of the day when I should be winding down.